Mental Health and Addiction Providers

 If you have a client that may be indicating problematic gambling behavior, please reach out to an approved provider to initiate a full screening.
 If it’s determined the client would benefit from problem gambling treatment, work with the counselor to coordinate a joint treatment plan for your client.
 This arrangement will allow each addiction and/or mental health issue to be addressed together.
 Remember, gambling treatment is usually available at no cost to your client.

-Telehealth sessions are available until at least June 2023.
+Telehealth sessions are available.
 Any Minnesotan may receive counseling services from an approved provider via video or telephone calls.
 Treatment is free for those with no private insurance or those with high deductibles.
 Family counseling is also available even if the gambler isn’t seeking help.

 HELP IS AVAILABLE, OFTEN AT NO COST